 Step 1 – At first in the Quick find menu search Schema Settings and enable Manage list custom settings type.
 By enabling this option we can choose which custom settings we can select, otherwise, the default custom setting is the hierarchy.

 Step 2 – Search Custom Settings from Quick Find, and a form would open up as shown below:

 Step 3 – Let’s suppose we want to add custom settings of phone codes of countries.
 For example, if someone chooses India, automatically a +91 number initiates in the form, thus, it is not necessary to fetch from the database by using SOQL query in the backend.
 So, let’s fill the label and object name accordingly.
 We will choose the setting type as List.

-Step 4 – After filling in all the details click on Save, you will be redirected to the next page where you need to add the new custom fields i.e the country codes to specific numbers
+Step 4 – After filling in all the details click on Save, you will be redirected to the next page where you need to add the new custom fields in Salesforce i.e the country codes to specific numbers

 Step 6 – Now add the custom field label and length according to your input.
 Here we will put phone codes as field labels and put length as 10 as the length of a phone number is 10.

 Step 7 – Our field label is created and now a summary is shown as the one in the figure

 Step 8 – Click on save and you will be redirected back to the list page.
 Click on Manage to add the different fields

 Step 9 – Add the different country codes concerning their country names-